 The most mysterious and enigmatic figure in the Old Testament (OT) is “the angel of the LORD.”
 This expression occurs 56 times in the OT, and “the angel of God” occurs 10 times therein.
-This angel of the LORD appeared to Abraham, Hagar, Isaac, Jacob, Manoah and his wife, Moses, Joshua, and many others.
+This “angel of the LORD/God” appeared to Abraham, Hagar, Isaac, Jacob, Manoah and his wife, Moses, Joshua, and many others.

-There has never been any consensus in Judaism about the identity of “the angel of the LORD/God” in the OT.
-The three eminent rabbinic Bible commentators in medieval times interpreted it as the “angel” of Exodus 23 and 33.
+There has never been any consensus in Judaism about the identity of “the angel of the LORD/God” in its Bible.
+The three, eminent, rabbinic, Bible commentators in medieval times interpreted it as the “angel” of Exodus 23 and 33.
 Therein, God said he would send this “angel” to guard Israel on its way to the promised land and taking possession of it.
 Many Jewish scholars have identified this angel as the captain of God’s angelic armies.
 Some claim he is Michael the archangel.
-I think all three proposals are correct.
+I believe all of these proposals are correct.

 Church fathers generally interpreted “the angel of the LORD” in the OT as the Logos-Son.
 Since they also identified this Logos-Son as the preexistent Jesus Christ, they deemed “the angel of the LORD” as substantial OT evidence that Jesus Christ was and is God.